LD4P/arm/modeling_recommendations/attributions.md

 **ex:hasAttribution (object property)**
 > - **Label:** has attribution
 > - **IRI:** TBD
-> - **Definition:** The attribution of an activity of ascribing a work to a particular agent or agents.
+> - **Definition:** Used to attribute an Activity, such as ArtistActivity, to a particular agent or agents: relates the Activity (or other resource) to an Attribution resource, which carries information about the agent, source, date, etc. of the attribution.
 > - **Range:* ex:Attribution
 > - **Inverse:** ex:isAttributionOf

 **ex:isAttributionOf (object property)**
 > - **Label:** is attribution of
 > - **IRI:** TBD
-> - **Definition:** Links the attribution to the activity of ascribing a work to a particular agent or agents.
+> - **Definition:** Used to attribute an Activity, such as ArtistActivity, to a particular agent or agents: relates an Attribution resource to the Activity (or other resource), where the Attribution carries information about the agent, source, date, etc. of the attribution.
 > - **Domain:* ex:Attribution
 > - **Inverse:** ex:hasAttribution